Shiatsu & Supplements for Menopause

 · Detox your liver – night sweats are linked to how hard your liver works.
 Drop alcohol, caffeine and carbs later in the day.

-· Supplements – we don’t get all the nutrition we need from food – my top additions are Magnesium, Vitamin D and Vitamin B complex.
+· Supplements – we don’t get all the nutrition we need from food – my additions are a good Multivitamin, Magnesium, Vitamin D and Vitamin B complex.
 Also Fish oils – Omegas 3 & 6.

 · Eat more vegetables and fruits with ‘berry’ in the name, and unless you’re about to do sport, drop bananas (if you have hot flushes).

 · Eat nuts and seeds, to pick up essential vitamins and oils, great as snacks.